imeka/nnls/README.md

 - This is not idiomatic Rust.
 I tried cleaning and enhancing the code but it's not always possible.
 - I use [ndarray](https://github.com/rust-ndarray/ndarray).
 You might prefer something else.
 I do not plan to change this but you're welcome to discuss it.
-- There are currently 3 `panic!` in the code because there are 3 code paths in the original code which use `goto` that I couldn't translate properly to Rust.
-I planned to handle those cases but it turns out that they are never called.
-As I wrote, `nnls` has been extensively used and I couldn't find any dataset that triggers those conditions.
+- There are currently 1 `panic!` in the code because there are 1 code paths in the original code which use `goto` that I couldn't translate properly to Rust.
+I planned to handle that case but it turns out that it's never called.
+As I wrote, `nnls` has been extensively used and I couldn't find any dataset that triggers that condition.
 If my programs ever panic because of this, it will be repaired quickly.